iris1901/CUNA/README.md

 # CUNA
-CUNA (Cytosine Uracil Neural Algorithm) is a deep learning-based pipeline for detecting cytosine deamination events (C→U) in ancient DNA (aDNA) sequenced with Oxford Nanopore technology.
-It extends the DeepMod2 (https://github.com/WGLab/DeepMod2) framework by introducing preprocessing steps for signal simulation and modification, and supports training and inference using BiLSTM and Transformer models.
+CUNA (Cytosine Uracil Neural Algorithm) is a deep learning-based pipeline for detecting cytosine deamination events (C→U) in ancient DNA sequenced with Oxford Nanopore technology.
+It extends the [DeepMod2](https://github.com/WGLab/DeepMod2) framework by introducing preprocessing steps for signal simulation and modification, and supports training and inference using BiLSTM and Transformer models.

 This pipeline is specifically designed for studying ancient DNA samples, where cytosines often spontaneously deaminate to uracils due to age-related chemical damage.